miklevin/MikeLev.in/_posts/2022-11-29-lxdwin-is-now-the-drinkme-jupyterlab-linux-install-script.md

 headline: Come Join Me on My Big Data-Pull Project!
 description: I've rebranded my lxdwin repository to drinkme, and I'm starting a big data-pull project for work.
 I'm creating a repo folder so everyone can follow along and I'll make a video about it.
 Come join me and see how it all unfolds!
 keywords: LXDWIN, DrinkMe, JupyterLab, Linux, Install, Script, Repository, Big Data-Pull, Project, Work, Repo Folder, Video, Focus, Scratch, Rework
-categories: linux, drinkme, script, jupyterlab, focus
+categories: jupyterlab, script, focus, linux, drinkme
 permalink: /blog/lxdwin-is-now-the-drinkme-jupyterlab-linux-install-script/
 layout: post
 ---